 Event managers can be employed in event and convention agencies, in the cultural sector, in city marketing, in the food service industry, in the leisure and tourism sector, in public administrations and companies/organizations in various other sectors.
 Event managers also have the possibility to be self-employed and start their own agency.
 Tasks can vary depending on the position and the area of activity.
 Business Administration can offer basic qualifications for the field of event management in general, although the specific degree is usually less important, since certain degrees are more useful for certain fields.
 Sport majors are more likely to organize sport events, whilst art historians are more suited for planning cultural happenings and so on.
 Especially for the management of academic or scientific events, which often involves program planning and inviting key speakers, it is advisable to find a field close to one's own degree.
 However, there are also opportunities for a lateral entry from various other disciplines for all other areas of event management than are primarily focused on organizing.
 Since administrative knowledge is of great benefit in many areas of activity, lateral entrants are often given the chance to acquire the corresponding knowledge through in-service training.

-In the event management sector, there is a need for organizational talents who can keep a cool head and keep track of things in stressful situations.
+In the event management sector, there is a need for organizational talents who can keep their cool and keep track of things in stressful situations.
 Anyone who feels comfortable as a host/hostess when entertaining guests will be a good fit for this occupational field.
-Event management also isn’t a one (wo)man show.
+Event management also is not a one (wo)man show.
 Teamwork is key, which is why event managers should be able to delegate, but also to lend a hand.
-Irregular working hours are not unusual for those working in this field.
+Irregular working hours are not unusual in this field.
 Depending on the project/event, some phases will be more and some less intense.
 When dealing with external service providers and clients, it is also important to have strong communication skills and an engaging demeanor.